 Partially-lined jackets, while slightly more casual, still retain most of their shape and are ideal for warmer days when you need a bit more airflow.

-Unlined or unstructured jackets are the lightest and most breathable choice, offering maximum mobility but at the cost of increased creasing and a higher price due to the craftsmanship involved in finishing areas that would normally be hidden by lining.
+Unlined or unstructured jackets are the lightest and most breathable choice, offering maximum mobility but at the cost of increased creasing (though this depends on the fabric) and a higher price due to the craftsmanship involved in finishing areas that would normally be hidden by lining.
 Anatoly & Sons' Trailblazer Traveler Jacket is a perfect example of an unstructured option, best suited for laid-back, casual outings.

 Jacket Lining Materials